robinmattern/AIApps_prod-master/docs/setup/d61_llm-comments-db-app/d61-00_description.md

 ### E. Get YouTube comments with Google API

 Next we use the Google YouTube API to get the comments for Adrian's YouTube Video.
-We create a project at https://console.cloud.google.com/projectcreate Then enable the "youtube data api v3" API at: https://console.cloud.google.com/apis/library/browse?q=youtube%20data%20api%20v3
+We create a project at the [projectcreate page](https://console.cloud.google.com/projectcreate) Then enable the "youtube data api v3" API at the [api page](https://console.cloud.google.com/apis/library/browse?q=youtube%20data%20api%20v3)
-And finally we get an API_KEY for it at: https://console.cloud.google.com/apis/credentials?project=aiapps-dev01-robin
+And finally we get an API_KEY for it at the [apis/library page]( https://console.cloud.google.com/apis/credentials?project=aiapps-dev01-robin)

 11. **Get Google YouTube API_KEY and put it into .env**
 12. **Write a script to get YouTube comments**